Home Overview Spelling Grammar Usage Translate

 Nouns are categorized as singular (only one) and plural (more than one).

-Noun-roots are singular, meaning only one.
+Root nouns are singular.
 Ex: shoe, arm, pain, dish.

-Ex: mouses, mans, oxes, swines, phenomenons, taxis, dices, fishes, foots, mans,
+Ex: mouses, mans, oxes, swines, phenomenons, taxis, dices, fishes, foots, womans, childs,

 tooths, radiuses, mooses, leafs, alumnas, bacteriums, crisises.